WhitmanCS370/sp24-lab13/README.md

 Using your knowledge of design principles and patterns, propose a different approach for introducing headless mode that would allow you to both use the app and run automated tests.
 What's your solution?

-What else do you need to do to make this text editor work "IRL"?
+What else do you need to do to make this text editor work as a useful interactive application?